How Peachy’s payment methods make it easier for customers

 There are 3 simple steps to follow when you want to repay your loan.
 Here they are:

 - Make sure your funds are there: You need to ensure that you have enough funds in your account on the due date of your loan.
 You can do this simply by checking on your online banking beforehand or even better, doing it the week of the repayment so you give yourself some time to arrange funds if the funds are not there.
-You must ensure that the money is in your account before agreeing to Direct Debits because you can be fined if the money is not there.
-Once the money is in your account on the due date, we will take it from your account automatically (this is the Direct Debit in action).

 - You can pay using PayCash: As detailed above, PayCash is one of the easiest ways to repay your loan.
 It is an online method so it suits people who are online a lot of the time or on their mobiles.